1974 Maine gubernatorial election: The issues

 In 1974, the economy was volatile and inflation was high.
 Maine's economy was in a weak position with high unemployment and low wages, and all three candidates focused on this economic uncertainty in their respective campaigns.
 Issues such as oil prices, health care, the environment and care for the elderly were also major themes that dominated the debate by the candidates.

 Longley campaigned on a platform of cutting government and making it more efficient, hoping to capitalize on the reputation he had earned with the commission.
 However, he struggled to get attention in the race, as most media outlets focused on Mitchell and James Erwin (who had run for governor the previous cycle as well).
 Toward the tail end of the campaign, however, increased attention was focused on Longley, with newspapers profiling his candidacy and speculating that he was on par with the other two candidates.
 When the Bangor Daily News issued an endorsement of Longley, many observers believed it gave Longley instant legitimacy.

-The election
+General election

 An Associated Press poll three days before the election showed Mitchell and Erwin running neck and neck, with Longley trailing by double digits.
 However, that same poll noted that 37 percent of the electorate was still undecided, leaving open the possibility that they could swing any direction at the last minute.

 On Election Day, Longley won with 40% of the vote, followed by Mitchell at 37%, and Erwin with 23%.

 Mitchell attributed his loss to "distrust and cynicism about politics and politicians [after Watergate]", "widespread concern over the economy", and "the fact that James Longley had conducted a very excellent campaign."